Tap the text to show or hide reading controls.

 “Huh?”

 At the affirmative reply, Naru’s cheeks flushed like ripe apples.
-“Do as you wish” meant it was okay to like him.
-He finally had an answer.
+“Do as you wish” must mean it’s okay to like him.
+He finally got an answer.
 It wasn’t an admission of love, but not being pushed away was enough.

-Naru, who’d been clinging as if to hug Gyu-yeon, returned to his seat.
-He had a knack for stealing a person’s breath away.
-He didn’t realize the full effect he had on Gyu-yeon.
+Naru, who had been clinging to him as if to hug Gyu-yeon, returned to his seat.
+He had a talent for stealing a person’s breath away.
+He didn’t realize what effect his actions had on Gyu-yeon.

 “Buckle your seatbelt.”